OneMoreThing/deploydtutorial/step4.markdown

 Errors are returned as JSON, just like an object.
 In a full app, you could use this to place the error messages at intuitive places in your UI.

 Of course, you could post a comment and then edit it later to mention pizza.
-Add this code to the PUT event:
+Add this code to the `PUT` event:

     protect('name');

     if (this.comment.indexOf('pizza') !== -1) {
-      error('comment', "You're making me hungry")
+      error('comment', "You're making me hungry");
     }

 The `protect()` method stops the client from changing that property.
 The app doesn't allow you to change the name in the UI, but remember that anybody can use the REST interface.
 To protect your users, you have to make sure that a REST client can't do anything that the app itself can't do.